elviorodriguez/DiscobaMultimer/README.md

 discoba_monomer_batch
 ```

+## Local installation (Other systems)
+The program was successfully tested on Ubuntu 20.04, 22.04 and some AWS linux AMIs (_e.g._, Deep Learning AMI GPU TensorFlow 2.12.0 (Ubuntu 20.04) 20230324).
+I do not know if it is able to run on Windows subsystem for Linux or MAC.
+In theory, if you can satisfy all the dependencies, their executables are in the $PATH, and you have bash as interpreter, it must work.
+Let me know if you try.

 ## How does it work?
 DiscobaMultimer requieres 2 positional arguments, a file with fasta sequences `database.fasta` (in general will be the proteome) and a file with combinations of **IDs separated with TABS** `IDs_table.txt` to search in the database: